K-homological finiteness and hyperbolic groups: The K-homology Gysin sequence for boundary actions

 Descent \(j\) (respectively reduced descent \(j_r\)) makes the abelian group \(\KK(A\rtimes \G, B\rtimes \G)\) (respectively \(\KK(A\rtimes_r \G, B\rtimes_r \G)\) a left module over the ring \(\KK^\G_*(\C, \C)\), and likewise a right module, using the structure of \(\KK^\G(A, B)\) as a module over \(\KK^\G(\C, \C)\), for any \(\G\)-C*-algebras \(A,B\).

-The \(\gamma\)-element is \emph{defined} contingent on the existence of a \emph{proper} \(\G\)-C*-algebra \(P\) and classes \(\eta \in \KK^\G(\C, P)\) and \(D\in \KK^\G(\C, P)\) such that \(D\otimes_\C \eta = 1_P \in \KK^\G(\C, \C)\).
-If such classes exist, \(\gamma\) is defined to be the (idempotent) \(\eta\otimes_P D \in \KK^\G(\C, \C)\).
-This determines \(\gamma\) uniquely, but its existence is not clear in general.
-The issue is the existence of \(\eta\), called the \emph{dual-Dirac morphism}: it can be shown (see \cite{Meyer-Nest} and \cite{Emerson:dd}) that for any \(\G\), there exist proper \(P\) and a morphism \(D\in \KK^\G(P, \C)\) (the \emph{Dirac morphism}) such that existence of \(\eta\) is equivalent to a \emph{coarse geometric} condition on the group, namely, that the `coarse co-assembly map' for \(\G\) is an isomorphism (the coarse co-assembly map is described in \cite{Emerson:dd}).
+The \(\gamma\)-element is defined contingent on the existence of a proper \(\G\)-C*-algebra \(P\) and classes \(\eta \in \KK^\G(\C, P)\) and \(D\in \KK^\G(\C, P)\) such that \(D\otimes_\C \eta = 1_P \in \KK^\G(P, P)\), as the idempotent \(\eta\otimes_P D \in \KK^\G(\C, \C)\).
+The existence of a \(\gamma\)-element is not guaranteed for arbitrary discrete groups, but a group can have at most one \(\gamma\)-element, as one can argue without difficulty.
+The existence issue involves the existence of \(\eta\), called the \emph{dual-Dirac morphism}: it can be shown (see \cite{Meyer-Nest} and \cite{Emerson:dd}) that for any \(\G\), there exist proper \(P\) and a morphism \(D\in \KK^\G(P, \C)\) (the \emph{Dirac morphism}) such that existence of \(\eta\) is equivalent to a coarse geometric condition on the group, namely, that the `coarse co-assembly map' for \(\G\) is an isomorphism (the coarse co-assembly map is described in \cite{Emerson:dd}).
 The coarse co-assembly map is, however, an isomorphism for all hyperbolic groups, and more generally, for groups which uniformly embed in a Hilbert space, so all such groups have \(\gamma\)-elements.
 The first explicit construction of them in the case of hyperbolic groups is due to Kasparov and Skandalis \cite{KS}.

 It is \emph{not} true that \(\gamma = 1\in \KK^\G_0(\C, \C)\) for general hyperbolic groups, \(1\) being the class \(1:= [\epsilon] \in \KK_0^\G(\C, \C)\) of the trivial representation \(\epsilon \colon C^*\G \to \C\).
 An argument of Skandalis \cite{Ska} even gives examples where \(j_r (\gamma) \not=1_{C^*_r\G}\in \KK_0(C^*_r\G, C^*_r\G)\).